 Monitor for changes in scratching behavior or skin condition.

 Consistency is the most important factor in flea management.
-Rather than waiting for signs of discomfort, a proactive approach to prevention ensures the long-term health and happiness of the animal.
+Rather than waiting for signs of discomfort, a planned monthly approach to prevention ensures the long-term health and happiness of the animal.

 Fleas are more than just a nuisance; they are a major health risk for developing puppies.
 Left untreated, a flea infestation can lead to anemia (due to blood loss), tapeworms (transmitted when a puppy swallows an infected flea), and severe flea allergy dermatitis (FAD).